Anthony Guiseppi-Elie

 Anthony "Tony" Guiseppi-Elie is a Trinidad-born, American scientist, chemical and bioengineer, entrepreneur.
 He is the President and Sr. Fellow of the American International Institute of Medical Sciences, Engineering and Innovation and the President and Scientific director of ABTECH Scientific, Inc. He is noted for his research and commercial development of biologically inspired and chemically responsive electroconductive hydrogels.
-Guiseppi-Elie is the Founding Editor-in-Chief of the transdisciplinary journal Bioengineering.
+Guiseppi-Elie is the Founding Editor-in-Chief of Bioengineering, a transdisciplinary journal from the controversial publisher MDPI.

 He is a co-founder of the convergent academic program in engineering and medicine (School of ENMED) at Texas A&M University.
 He is also the Founding Dean of the convergent liberal-arts and engineering programs of the College of Engineering at Anderson University (South Carolina).

-Early life and education
+Life and education

 Guiseppi-Elie was born and raised in Trinidad and Tobago.
-He is an alumnus of North Eastern College (Sande Grande, Trinidad, Trinidad and Tobago).
-He earned a B.Sc.
-(First Class Honors) with triple majors in Applied Chemistry, Analytical Chemistry, and Biochemistry from the University of the West Indies.
-He was awarded a Commonwealth Scholarship and a UWI Bursary to attend the University of Manchester Institute of Science and Technology (UMIST), where he earned the M.Sc. in Chemical Engineering with a focus on corrosion science and engineering.
-He earned his Sc.D. in Materials Science and Engineering (III) / PPST/ PPSM from MIT, where he also completed a postdoctoral fellowship.
+He is an alumnus of North Eastern College in Sangre Grande.

+He earned a B.Sc. with triple majors in applied chemistry, analytical chemistry, and biochemistry from the University of the West Indies (UWI).
+He was awarded a Commonwealth Scholarship and a UWI Scholarship to attend the University of Manchester Institute of Science and Technology (UMIST), where he earned the M.Sc. in chemical engineering with a focus on corrosion science and engineering.
+He earned his Sc.D. in materials science and engineering from the Massachusetts Institute of Technology, where he also completed a postdoctoral fellowship.

 Guiseppi-Elie and his wife have one daughter.